NVIDIA/aistore/docs/cli/bucket.md

    --wait               wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value      maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                        valid time units: ns, us (or µs), ms, s (default), m, h --latest             check in-cluster metadata and, possibly, GET, download, prefetch, or copy the latest object version from the associated remote bucket:
+                        valid time units: ns, us (or µs), ms, s (default), m, h

+   --latest             check in-cluster metadata and, possibly, GET, download, prefetch, or otherwise copy the latest object version
+                        from the associated remote bucket;
-                        - provides operation-level control over object versioning (and version synchronization) without requiring to change bucket configuration
+                        the option provides operation-level control over object versioning (and version synchronization) without requiring to change the corresponding bucket configuration: 'versioning.validate_warm_get';
+                        see also:
+                          - 'ais show bucket BUCKET versioning'
-                        - the latter can be done using 'ais bucket props set BUCKET versioning'
+                          - 'ais bucket props set BUCKET versioning'
+                          - 'ais ls --check-versions'
+                        supported commands include:
-                        - see also: 'ais ls --check-versions', 'ais cp', 'ais prefetch', 'ais get' --sync               synchronize destination bucket with its remote (e.g., Cloud or remote AIS) source;
+                          - 'ais cp', 'ais prefetch', 'ais get' --sync               fully synchronize in-cluster content of a given remote bucket with its (Cloud or remote AIS) source;
-                        the option is a stronger variant of the '--latest' (option) - in addition it entails removing of the objects that no longer exist remotely (see also: 'ais show bucket versioning' and the corresponding documentation) --non-verbose, --nv  non-verbose (quiet) output, minimized reporting, fewer warnings --help, -h           show help
+                        the option is, effectively, a stronger variant of the '--latest' (option): in addition to bringing existing in-cluster objects in-sync with their respective out-of-band updates (if any) it also entails removing in-cluster objects that are no longer present remotely;
+                        like '--latest', this option provides operation-level control over synchronization without requiring to change the corresponding bucket configuration: 'versioning.synchronize';
+                        see also:
+                          - 'ais show bucket BUCKET versioning'
+                          - 'ais bucket props set BUCKET versioning'
+                          - 'ais ls --check-versions'

+   --non-verbose, --nv  non-verbose (quiet) output, minimized reporting, fewer warnings --help, -h           show help
 ```